Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: Results

-Fig. \ref{fig:loon}a shows how, beginning at the lower edge of the main-sequence locus, the median \sfe\ of the total SFG population first traces the slow rise of \sfe\ which characterizes normal galaxies.
-Meanwhile, the \sfe\ of burst-bearing sources (dotted line) rises more quickly\footnote{~The average \sfe\ of starbursting systems is predicted to have a slightly sub-linear dependence on \ssfr.
-This is the consequence of convolving the supra-linear evolution of \sfe\ with boost-amplitude (see eq. \ref{eq:SFEcalib_SB}) with the shallow dependence of average boost amplitude on \ssfr\ (see Fig. \ref{fig:boostconvert}).} but such starbursts are exceedingly rare within most of the main sequence.
-They become the dominant component of the SFG population at around 3\,$<$\,\ssfr/\ssfrMS\,$<$\,4 where the global median abruptly jumps to join the trend of steadily rising \sfe\ of starbursts, which reflects the increasing boost-amplitudes that are required to reach the highest {\ssfr}s.
-Even though the 2-SFM framework assumes a full continuum of \sfr- and \sfe-enhancements, the changing population mix between normal and starbursting galaxies thus has lead to a ``bimodal" behaviour of the \sfe.
-The exact shape of the jump depends not only on the parameters of the double log-normal decomposition but also on the SFE-dispersion of main-sequence galaxies.
-In plotting the average trend in Fig. \ref{fig:loon}a we have assumed a scatter of 0.2\,dex, in accordance with the measurement made on Fig. \ref{fig:invSKcalib}.
-The scatter (indicated with light grey shading in Fig. \ref{fig:loon}) abruptly increases in the transition region with its mixture of main sequence and starburst galaxies and then at \ssfr/\ssfrMS\,$\gtrsim$\,4 is predicted to settle to a constant value that is somewhat larger than the 0.2\,dex of the main-sequence locus as it simultaneously reflects (a) the spectrum of initial main-sequence states that end up at a given \ssfr-excess by virtue of their different \sfr-boosts, and (b) of the dispersion in {\sfe}s in the pre-burst main-sequence state.
+The scatter (indicated with light grey shading in Figure \ref{fig:loon}) abruptly increases in the transition region with its mixture of MS and SB galaxies and then at \ssfr/\ssfrMS\,$\gtrsim$\,4 is predicted to settle to a constant value that is somewhat larger than the 0.2\,dex of the MS locus as it simultaneously reflects (a) the spectrum of initial MS states that end up at a given \ssfr\ excess by virtue of their different \sfr\ boosts, and (b) of the dispersion in {\sfe}s in the pre-burst MS state.
 The depicted average trend also depends on the relation between \sfe\ and boost.
-In Fig. \ref{fig:loon}a we show the prediction for the case of the `direct' boost-function (the \sfe-evolution for starbursting galaxies would steepen when using the boost-function including an explicit correction for mergers) and do so only for the best-fit value of $\gamma_{\sfe}$.
-We refrain from estimating formal errors for this average trend since the systematic uncertainties (for example those pertaining to the choice of a function relating \sfe-excess and boost as in eq. \ref{eq:SFEcalib_SB}) in any case strongly outweigh these.\\ Note that, by working with (s){\sfr}s that are normalized to the average main-sequence value rather than absolute quantities, we have removed all dependence on redshift.
-Our prediction for the variation of \sfe\ can thus be summarized by a single track, as shown in Fig. \ref{fig:loon}a.
-It is generalizable to the full range of redshifts and stellar masses by (1) multiplying (s){\ssfr}s by the normalization constant, \ssfrMS, which is given by eq. \ref{eq:sSFRevoeq}, and by (2) using eq. \ref{eq:absSFE_MS} with \sfr\,=\,\mstar\,$\times$\,\ssfrMS\ to obtain the normalization, \sfeMS, and thence the absolute value of \sfe.
+In Figure \ref{fig:loon}(a) we show the prediction for the case of the ``direct" boost function (the \sfe\ evolution for starbursting galaxies would steepen when using the boost function including an explicit correction for mergers) and do so only for the best-fit value of $\gamma_{\sfe}$.
+We refrain from estimating formal errors for this average trend since the systematic uncertainties (for example those pertaining to the choice of a function relating \sfe\ excess and boost as in Equation \ref{eq:SFEcalib_SB}) in any case strongly outweigh these.\\ Note that, by working with (s){\sfr}s that are normalized to the average MS value rather than absolute quantities, we have removed all dependence on redshift.
+Our prediction for the variation of \sfe\ can thus be summarized by a single track, as shown in Figure \ref{fig:loon}(a).
+It is generalizable to the full range of redshifts and stellar masses by (1) multiplying (s){\ssfr}s by the normalization constant, \ssfrMS, which is given by Equation \ref{eq:sSFRevoeq}, and by (2) using Equation \ref{eq:absSFE_MS} with \sfr\,=\,\mstar\,$\times$\,\ssfrMS\ to obtain the normalization, \sfeMS, and thence the absolute value of \sfe.
+While this provides a conveniently simple and flexible basis for describing {\sfe} variations in SFGs over a large fraction of Hubble time, these trends do not represent fundamental scaling laws.
+Our observationally motivated purpose here is to derive the plausible variations of molecular gas-related quantities in the {\sfr}-\mstar\ plane, since this parameter space is an important focus of current literature, e.g., when discussing the properties of SFGs and AGN in general \citep[e.g.,][]{elbaz11, whitaker12, mullaney12b, rosario13}, and in particular also gas and dust properties \citep[e.g.,][]{magdis12b, saintonge12, santini14, magnelli14}.
+We do not propose that the {\sfe} versus {\ssfr} trends presented in this work are new laws superseding, e.g., the S-K relation.
+Instead, the dependence of {\sfe} on {\ssfr} highlighted in Figure \ref{fig:loon} is a consequence of the different loci (see Figure \ref{fig:sSFRnSFEdistrib}) of ``normal" and starbursting galaxies in the S-K plane (\mmol\ versus {\sfr}).
+The {\sfe} trends in {\sfr}-\mstar\ space thus jointly reflect the balance between the relative number of starbursting (``boosted") and normal galaxies at a given \mstar\ and {\sfr} {\it and} the {\sfe} of these two classes of galaxies.